hong547/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 ## Backward Compatibility Policy

-Public Arduino Cloud APIs are exposing versioned endpoints and are committed to preserving compatibility with the following policies in place:
+Public Arduino Cloud APIs are exposing versioned endpoints and are committed to preserving compatibility with the following policies in place:386
 - When making a breaking change to the API signature or behavior, we will expose a new version of the endpoint.
 - If we are making a change that is backward compatible with the existing version, we won't change the endpoint version.
 - When introducing a new version of the API, we will preserve the previous version as deprecated for a reasonable amount of time to allow client migrations.